 These notions include a seam guide with reusable adhesive to position on your sewing machine to help easily guide fabric for an accurate seam allowance.
 Also a retractable seam ripper that also works as a thread cutter when closed.

 (Not shown) another great accessory is a machine foot that protects little fingers from getting too close to the needle (which I could have used when I learned to sew and got a needle through my thumb!)

 In addition to the safety features and bigger sizes to help smaller fingers, all of the notions are a fun, coordinating green and purple palette.
 You can find all of the I Sew For Fun Notions available from Nancy’s Notions.

 Reading through the I Love to Sew book inspired me to pull out some favorite scraps, try some of the I Love to Sew notions, and finish an overdue little doll quilt for a niece.

-I wish I’d had this book when my kids were younger and eager to learn how to sew.
+I wish I’d had this series when my kids were younger and eager to learn how to sew.
 I always felt like I didn’t know where to start and kind of just took a stab and what projects might work for them.
 I’m definitely saving it for when I have grandchildren so that I have a list of perfect projects to choose from.